-Dart moves into second round at Nottingham
+Murray continues fine form on grass in Nottingham

 "Whether it be for one minute, one day or one year, it's not my biggest goal but shows I'm heading in the right direction.
 Now I've got work to do as my main goals are pending."

-Murray plays Belgian qualifier Joris de Loore on Tuesday and you will be able to watch live coverage of that match on BBC Red Button, the BBC Sport website and app.

-Britain's Liam Broady, Arthur Fery, Jan Choinski, Ryan Peniston and George Loffhagen are all scheduled to play on Tuesday as well.
+Against world number 420 Appleton, Boulter dropped only four games and in the next round she plays Ukrainian lucky loser Daria Snigur, after she gained a shock 6-4 6-3 win over French Open semi-finalist and last year's Nottingham champion Haddad Maia.

+Dart plays fifth seed Anhelina Kalinina of Ukraine in the second round, while Burrage will meet third seed Magda Linette of Poland.

-Play at the Nottingham Tennis Centre began on time at 11:00 BST, despite a series of knife and van attacks. in the city in the early hours of Tuesday in which three people were killed.
+Play at the Nottingham Tennis Centre went ahead as planned on a day there was a series of knife and van attacks in the city in which three people were killed.

+"My thoughts go out to all those people and I hope everyone can stay safe," Boulter said.
+"Hopefully tomorrow is a better day."

 - How did the 'Rocket' become the greatest snooker player?
 Ronnie O'Sullivan looks back at his life and career